The Word Is My Life

 Finding Stillness

 How do you find this stillness within?
 First, acknowledge where you are, particularly if you are not where you want to be.
 Next, have a conversation with God and ask for His help.
 Remember, King Jehoshaphat did the same.
-Then, release every care you have to Him.
-And every time trying situations present themselves, continue turning to God first.
-That way, you learn to access the One who lives within you.
-He says He will always supply wisdom when you ask (James 1:5).
-So, if you continually run to God in this way, you will find yourself a “well-watered garden,” even in dry and difficult seasons.
-God will resource you as your strength and sustenance are in Him.
+Then, release every care you have to Him and rest.
+Every time trying situations present themselves, turn to God first and remind yourself of your settled position in Him.
+That way, you learn to access the One who lives within you!
+If you continually run to God in this way, you will find yourself a “well-watered garden,” even in dry and difficult seasons.
+God will resource you because your strength and sustenance are in Him.

 I’ll share from my life: When I go to bed with a problem on my mind, I acknowledge God as Lord over it, asking Him for His help and perspective before dropping off to sleep.
 I drift off thinking on Him and handing the care to Him.
 Often when I awake, an answer or an insight is on my heart.
 It’s amazing!
 God deals with my spirit during sleep and unfolds a way forward for me.
 God does not show partiality – what He has done for me, He will do for you (Acts 10:34).
 Position yourself to be still and trust Him.
 Know that He is God!